Pana52/Music-Player-App/README.txt

 Contribution

 Feel free to fork the repository, open issues, or submit pull requests to enhance the application!
+This is just a personal project I started out of curiousity of how Full-Stack development works, and wanted to try it out for myself.

 License